Healthy hummus recipe

 It is the coloured foods that contain the phytochemicals that protect our bodies from serious disease; and keep our arteries well polished.
 The basis of every salad is a foundation of lettuce on which we build with our more interesting treats; enter the many healthy hummus recipes.

-Then just add a generous dribble of olive oil, and a good squirt of lime or lemon juice and you have a delicious meal, generous in plant protein, plenty of the healthy oils and so low in carbs that even the banting folk are happy with the small amount of low GI start in the chickpeas
+Then just add a generous dribble of olive oil and a good squirt of lime or lemon juice; now you have a delicious meal, generous in plant protein and with plenty of the healthy oils.
+It's so low in carbs that even the keto folk are happy with the small amount of low GI starch in the chickpeas.

-Hummus is perfect vegan food because it contains two amino acids that vegetarians battle to get; methionine and lysine.
+Hummus is perfect vegan food because it contains two amino acids that they battle to get; methionine and lysine.

 Lysine is rich in chickpeas, the first main ingredient of our healthy hummus recipe; and methionine is found in the sesame seeds that are the other.